mmaxin/hide-and-seek-game/rules.md

 - At the end of each round, all *surviving* **Hiders** score points according to the photo they submitted (see below).
 - At the end of each round, any *found* **Hiders** become **Seekers**. *(Hiders score 0 points on the round they're found.)*

-{% endcomment %}

-> Walking across Old Town Rhodes takes 15 minutes (east-west or north-south).
+- *Walking across Old Town Rhodes takes 15 minutes (east-west or north-south).